Torre de la Calahorra

 Today, not only Calahorra Tower’s impressive appearance attracts Cordoba visitors.
 It is also the inside of the building featuring a museum which is of particular interest.

-The museum collects, preserves, and exhibits artifacts and documents of the rich Cordoban history which is characterized by the peaceful coexistence of Jews, Muslims, and Christians over centuries.
+The museum collects, preserves, and shows artifacts and documents of the rich Cordoban history which is characterized by the peaceful coexistence of Jews, Muslims, and Christians over centuries.
 It also presents the early height of science, culture, and engineering that gave Andalusia a leading position centuries ago.

 A multimedia show which is available in English makes the stories the museum has to tell a concrete and enjoyable experience.